watatomo/tl/enst/idol story/tomoya/Cinderella Burning at the Stake's Stage.md

 However, Jeanne d'Arc also has scratches from her fellow doves, not just stray cats.

-She's been getting bullied from those who are supposed to be her friends.
+She's been getting bullied by those who are supposed to be her friends.

 It's a good thing you saved her quickly.